Intestinal perforation: everything you need to know about this medical-surgical emergency

 We start with stabilize patients, which may include pain management, blood pressure control, fluid management, and administering broad-spectrum IV antibiotics to prevent or treat infection.
 During the surgery, the practitioner repairs the perforation, removes any necrotic or infected tissue, cleans and drains the abdominal cavity to prevent future complications.
 “In some cases, it may be necessary to remove part of the damaged intestine and place a digestive stoma temporary before restoring digestive continuity,” explains Dr. Pommaret.

-Immediately after surgery, patients are closely monitored in the recovery room.
+Immediately following surgery, patients are closely monitored in the recovery room.
 Antibiotic treatment is usually prescribed to prevent postoperative infection.
 There length of hospitalization and recovery period may vary depending on the severity of the perforation.

 How does the postoperative follow-up take place?